-In the event of a breach of the Securites & Exchange Corporate Governance Code, the Securites and Exchange Commission may impose a penalty.
+(1) In the event of a breach of the Securites & Exchange Corporate Governance Code, the Commission may impose a penalty of up to 300 penalty units or such greater amount where the breach also involves a breach of requirements in the Act for which a higher penalty is imposed.

-37. Interpretation
+37. INTERPRETATION